profound7/moon-core/README.md

 See [ASYNC.md](ASYNC.md)

-## Contributing
+## Todos

 I need help to iron out some issues related to the async stuff.
-Contributions and bug fixes in general are welcomed.

 - ~~When using @:build to transform the class, generator methods couldn't really determine the type of certain expressions, leading to some compile errors.
 Temporary workaround is to annotate such expressions with @void or @expr to indicate if it is a statement or an expression.~~ Should mostly work now.
-- I don't yet know how to deal with try/catch in generator functions.
+- ~~I don't yet know how to deal with try/catch in generator functions.~~
-- Macro functions very unlikely to work within generator functions.
-- Generator functions don't yet support array comprehensions, but its do-able, I just haven't gotten around to doing it yet.
+- ~~Generator functions don't yet support array comprehensions, but its do-able, I just haven't gotten around to doing it yet.~~
-- ~~In a switch case, I don't know how to identify which EConst(CIdent(x)) are variable captures.~~ This is done.
-Thanks Cauê Waneck!
+- ~~In a switch case, I don't know how to identify which EConst(CIdent(x)) are variable captures.~~ This is done! **Thanks Cauê Waneck!**
 - It's possible to further optimize the result of transforming the generator function.
     - If you'd like to see the output of the various passes involved in transforming the generator function, open `moon.macros.async.AsyncTransformer.hx` and change `DEBUG_OUTPUT_TO_FILE` to `true`.
+- Macro functions very unlikely to work within generator functions
+- Unit tests, and ensure it works on all platforms
+    - currently only tested in neko

+## Contributing

+Feel free to contribute.
+Contributions, bug fixes, and feature requests are welcomed.

 ## Credits

 Most of the lib was written by me, however, some portions of it was ported from other open source codes.
 Some are not ported, but are adaptations or implementations based on ideas and algorithms from articles and online discussions.

 - BigInteger and BigRational `moon.numbers.big` (port)
   Peter Olson: https://github.com/peterolson/BigInteger.js/blob/master/BigInteger.js